optimamodel/optima/README.md

 2.2 Detailed instructions
 ---------

+### 2.2.1 Preliminaries
 0. Make sure you have a GitHub (http://github.com) account, plus either git or the GitHub app (http://desktop.github.com) -- which it looks like you do, if you're reading this :)
 0. Clone the Optima repository: https://github.com/optimamodel/Optima.git
 0. Make sure you have a version of scientific Python.
 Easiest to set up is probably Anaconda (https://store.continuum.io/cshop/anaconda/).

+### 2.2.2 Dependencies
+If you use Anaconda, everything should be taken care of, except possibly `pyqt4`, which is needed for the Python GUI.

+If you don't want to use Anaconda, you'll need to install the dependencies yourself.
+If you install the latest versions of `numpy`, `matplotlib`, and `xlrd`, most of the backend should work. `mpld3` is required for viewing plots in the browser (not essential).

+The full list of requirements (including for the frontend) is given in `server/requirements.txt`.
+However, note that `run.sh` will create a virtual environment with these packages even if you don't have them available on your system.

+### 2.2.3 Python path
-0. Finally, make sure that Optima is available on the Python path.
+The last step is to make sure that Optima is available on the Python path.
 There are several ways of doing this:
  0. **Option 1: Spyder path**
     0. Run Spyder (part of Anaconda)
     0. Under the “Tools” (Linux and Windows) or “python” (under Mac) menu, go to “PYTHONPATH Manager”
-      0. Select the Optima folder (e.g. C:\Users\Alice\GitHub\Optima on Windows) and click OK.
+    0. Select the Optima folder (e.g. `C:\Users\Alice\GitHub\Optima` on Windows) and click OK.
  0. **Option 2: modify system path**
-      0. *Option A* (all operating systems): Go to the Optima root folder (in a terminal on Mac or Linux; in a command prompt [cmd.exe] in Windows) and run
+    0. **Option 2A** (all operating systems): Go to the Optima root folder (in a terminal on Mac or Linux; in a command prompt [cmd.exe] in Windows) and run
     `python setup.py develop`
     Note: if Spyder does not use the system Python (which can happen in some cases), this will not work.
 In this case:
        0. Inside a Spyder console, type
           `import sys; sys.executable`
        0. Replace the above command with the location of this executable, e.g.
           `/software/anaconda/bin/python setup.py develop`
+    0. **Option 2B** (Linux, Mac only): Add the Optima folder to `~/.bashrc` or `~/.bash_profile`, e.g.
+    `export PYTHONPATH=$PYTHONPATH:/users/alice/github/optima`
+    [NB: if you don't use `bash`, you are probably a hacker and don't need these instructions.]
-      0. *Option B* (Windows only): search for “variables” from the Start Menu; the option should be called something like “Edit environment variables for your account”.
+    0. **Option 2C** (Windows only): search for “variables” from the Start Menu; the option should be called something like “Edit environment variables for your account”.
 Under “user variables”, you should see “PYTHONPATH” listed.
 Add the folder for the Optima repository, e.g.   `C:\Users\Alice\GitHub\Optima`
     If there are already things on the Python path, add this to the end separated by a semicolon and no space, e.g.
     `C:\Anaconda2\Library\bin;C:\Users\Alice\GitHub\Optima`

 2.3 Verification/usage
 -------